Q: Why should I use Amazon Personalize?

 Q: Will my data be secure and private?

-A: All models are unique to the customers’ data set, and are not shared across other AWS accounts.
-No data is used to train or propagate models for other customers, the customer’s model inputs and outputs are entirely owned by the account.
+All models are unique to the customers’ data set, and are not shared across other AWS accounts.
+No data is used to train or propagate models for other customers; the customer’s model inputs and outputs are entirely owned by the account.
 Every interaction customers have with Amazon Personalize is protected by encryption.
-Any data processed by Amazon Personalize can be further encrypted with customer keys through Amazon Key Management Service, and encrypted at rest in the AWS Region where customer is using the service.
-Administrators can also control access to Amazon Personalize through an AWS Identity and Access Management (IAM) permissions policy – ensuring that sensitive information is kept secure and confidential.
+Any data processed by Amazon Personalize can be further encrypted with customer keys through AWS Key Management Service, and encrypted at rest in the AWS Region where the customer is using the service.
+Administrators can also control access to Amazon Personalize through an AWS Identity and Access Management (IAM) permissions policy, ensuring that sensitive information is kept secure and confidential.

 Q: What does Amazon Personalize cost?

 Refer to the Amazon Personalize pricing page to learn more.

 Refer to the developer guide for instructions on using Amazon Personalize.

 Instantly get access to the AWS Free Tier.

 Get started building with Amazon Personalize in the AWS Management Console.